If your child is experiencing a medical emergency, call 911.

 The GPAM pediatricians take turns being the on call pediatrician.
 Thus, the on call pediatrician is unlikely to be the same pediatrician you may have seen in the office.
 The on call pediatrician is not at the office or hospital.
-The on call pediatrician is at home and has a pager on which he/she receives messages from the answering service.
-The answering service sends a page to the pediatrician with your child’s name, phone number, and a very brief statement about what your call is regarding.
+The on call pediatrician is at home and receives text messages from the answering service.
+The answering service sends a message to the pediatrician with your child’s name, phone number, and a very brief statement about what your call is regarding.
 The CHOA nurse with whom you initially speak does not relay any information to the on call pediatrician.
-The on call pediatrician does not have access to your child’s medical record.
 As the pediatrician receives many pages, it is important to present your reason for calling clearly and succinctly.
 The pediatrician will ask you questions.
 Your child should be with you at the time of the call.
 You should inform the pediatrician if your child has any chronic medical problems (i.e. diabetes, congenital heart disease).
 The on call pediatrician cannot make a medical diagnosis over the phone.
 He/she can only provide limited advice.
 The pediatrician may advise that your child be seen at a pediatric emergency room.

 The on call pediatrician will NOT call in medications.
 There are NO exceptions.
 If you feel your child needs a prescription medication after hours, then your child must be seen.
 We do NOT call in refills of any medications after hours.
 There are NO exceptions.
 You must call the office during normal business hours for medication refills.

-If your child has a minor illness (IE: sore throat, earache) that can not wait until morning - we are now affiliated with KidsTime Pediatrics.
-There is a Lawrenceville/Snellville and Suwanee location open 6pm-9pm weeknights and 1pm-7pm Saturday and Sundays.
+If your child has a minor illness (IE: sore throat, earache) that can not wait until morning - KidsTime Pediatrics.
+There is a Lawrenceville/Snellville location open 6pm-9pm weeknights and 1pm-7pm Saturday and Sundays.
 This office is staffed with board certified pediatricians who are very skilled at treating children.
-(Unlike the retail clinics that provide clinicians with limited pediatric experience) We think this is a great alternative if you are unable to wait until our office opens.
+(Unlike the retail clinics that provide clinicians with limited pediatric experience.)
+We think this is a great alternative if you are unable to wait until our office opens.
 Call 404-943-1979 for directions or go to website www.kidstimepeds.com for more information.

 Children’s Healthcare of Atlanta and GMC Pediatric Emergency room:

 If your child has more urgent needs after hours, we recommend that your child be seen either at Children’s Healthcare of Atlanta (CHOA) or the GMC pediatric emergency room.
 CHOA has two pediatric emergency rooms and many urgent care centers where you child can be seen.
-You can get more information by calling 404-250-KIDS or visiting www.choa.org.
-Gwinnett Medical Center offers a pediatric emergency room staffed by pediatric emergency room physicians.
+You can get more information by calling 404-250-KIDS.